ra-marquez/ra-marquez.github.io/_pages/profiles.md

 > "Nothing in science has any value to society if it is not communicated"
 > — Anne Roe

-I have always loved science communication.
-I firmly believe that effectively communicating science is crucial for helping the community understand the importance of science in our daily lives and inspiring the next generation of scientists.
+I have always loved science communication!
+I firmly believe that communicating science is crucial for helping the community understand the importance of science in our daily lives and inspiring the next generation of scientists.

 YouTube Channels like [Veritasium](https://www.youtube.com/channel/UCHnyfMqiRRG1u-2MsSQLbXA) and [Vsauce](https://www.youtube.com/@Vsauce) have greatly inspired me.
 I have started my own science communication project, [Catalastic](https://www.youtube.com/@Catalastic), which aims to "Speed up science communication."
-I plan to grow this initiative throughout my career in collaboration with my future students.
 Check out these two poster pitch videos I created and posted on Catalastic!

 <div class="row mt-3">
     <div class="col-md mt-3 mt-md-0">